remorses/AGENTS.md/orb.md

 orb bash -c 'cd /tmp/linux-vm-myproject && npm test'
 ```

-files in `/tmp` are fully isolated in the VM and not accessible from mac.
+`/tmp` is a tmpfs (RAM filesystem) - fully isolated from mac but files are lost on VM reboot.